 Table of contents

-- 2. Remove or limit the usage of battery-draining apps
+- 2. Check battery-draining apps

-- 3. Turn off unnecessary location access services and apps
+- 3. Turn off unnecessary location services

 - 4. Use auto-brightness